benpages/netlify_starter_site/src/blog/red-screen-iphone.md

 Blue light can keep us up at night.
 And if it doesn't keep us up, it reduces the quality of our sleep, ie. less deep sleep and REM sleep.
 Less time in these sleep phases means worse memory, learning, and physical recovery.

 The general guideline is to avoid blue light in the last hour before going to bed.
 This encourages the production of melatonin in your body, a hormone that makes you sleepy.

-> "Stay away from screens, especially those LED screens.
-Those blue-light emitting devices fool your brain into thinking that it's still daytime, even though it's night-time and you want to get to sleep.”
-Matthew Walker

 Blue light is melatonin's kryptonite.
 Blue light, which is also present in the sun, indicates to your body that it should be awake.
 In response to blue light, your body stops producing melatonin to keep you alert and awake.